azavea/bus-plan/README.md

 # School Bus Route Optimization

 Generate optimal school bus routes for an existing set of students, stops and school locations.
 Routes are optimized for minimal bus drive time and can be constrained to limit maximum student ride time.
+This tool uses uses [OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner) to generate route costs and [OptaPlanner](https://github.com/kiegroup/optaplanner) as a constraint solver.

+## Getting Started

+### Create graphs for OpenTripPlanner routing
+Download Open Street Map extract(s) for your city of interest from [Mapzen](https://mapzen.com/data/metro-extracts)

+Open sbt console and OpenTripPlanner project from the root directory:

+`$ sbt`

+`> project otp`

+Generate graphs, run e.g.

+`> run  ./osm_metro_extract.osm.pbf output_metro_area_graph.obj`

+This will create two graphs: one that allows highway access (for buses without any passengers) and one that doesn't (for buses transporting students).

+### Create cost matrix

+Next, create a cost matrix with the travel times/distances (i.e. costs) among all nodes (i.e. garages, bus stops, schools).

+Prepare a csv of nodes in the following fields:

+* *id*: uuid
+* *count*: count of students picked up or dropped off at location
+* *X*: latitude
+* *Y*: longitude
+* *type*: type of node (e.g. one of 'garage', 'stop', or 'school')
+* *time*: unix timestamp of five minutes prior to school bell time (value of 0 for all non-school nodes)

+Generate cost matrix CSV from nodes:

+`run ./cost_matrix_nodes.csv ./graph_withStudents.obj ./graph_withoutStudents.obj ./cost_matrix_output.csv`

+### Match students to existing bus stops

+### Optimize bus plan

+### Route solver output

+### Route analysis